wang22ti/DDC/README.md

 ## Scripts

-Pleas refer to the `bash_script.sh` in the root folder.
+Pleas refer to the `bash_script.sh` in the root folder, where the scrpts can reproduce the results under the setting `400 Epochs with tuned wd, SAM, and RandAug` (see below).

 ## Results